Things to do in Warsaw, Poland

 This park is located between the old town and the Vistula River.
 The show takes place every Friday and Saturday at 9 pm from May until the end of September.
 So if you are visiting during the summer make sure to check it out!

-11. Be Dazzled by Signs in the Neon Museum
+11. Things to Do in Warsaw – Be Dazzled by Signs in the Neon Museum

 The Neon Museum opened in 2005 and is involved in restoring old neon signs that were popular during the avant-garde movement between the 1950s to the 1970s.
 Visit the museum and learn how neon signs were made, and why.
 View some of the old Polish neon signs and discover their significance to artistry during the Eastern Bloc era.

 10. Have a Hot Chocolate in the Official E. Wedel Chocolate Lounge